khulnasoft-lab/khulnasoft-ui/src/components/charts/chart/chart.md

 ### ECharts Wrapper

 The chart component is a Vue component wrapper around [Apache ECharts](https://echarts.apache.org/en/api.html#echarts).
-The chart component accepts width and height props in order to allow the user to make it responsive, but it is not responsive by default.
+The chart component accepts width and height props in order to allow the user to make it responsive.

 > Note: When implementing a chart type that does not already have a GitLab UI component, you can use
 > this component alonside the [ECharts options](https://echarts.apache.org/en/api.html#echarts) to